TheNoobDucky/Daz-Package-Manager/Readme.md

 # Daz Package Mananger

+## Warning: Do not safe the scene while the virtual folder is not added as a base folder.
-## Warning: After opening a scene using Virtual folder, removing the virtual folder as base directory and then save scene will cause daz to save texture maps as absolute path.
-This will cause error when opening the scene if you delete the virtual folder or open it on another computer.
-Saving the file again while having the virtual file added will fix the issue.
+After opening a scene using Virtual folder, texture images might be resolved using the virtual folder link.
+Saving the scene while the virtual folder is removed will cause daz to save the image path as absolute path.
+This will cause missing texture issue when you next open the scene without the virtual folder added.
+Saving the scene again with the virtual folder added will fix the issue.

 ## Introduction
 This program is intended to solve the problem of super slow character load when a large number of morphs are installed.